+With the start of the season of Lent, a sharp-eyed churchgoer/church on-line watcher will spot changes in the Sanctuary.
+Ask your family members what they notice.
 First up, the colors have switched!
 The purple paraments are back.
-(Paraments are the hangings that adorn the pulpit, or the stoles the clergy wear.
+(Paraments are the hangings that adorn the pulpit, or the extra “garments,” the stoles the clergy wear.
 Did you know that each season of the Church Year has a different color?)

 Wonder with your family: why purple for Lent?

-Do you wonder if you will find it blocking “your spot” in church?
+Do you wonder what if it blocks your view in church?

 Discuss with your family what the recurrence of this on-the-move cross says to you.